James Monroe

-James Monroe (/mənˈroʊ/ mən-ROH; April 28, 1758 – July 4, 1831) was an American Founding Father who served as the fifth president of the United States from 1817 to 1825.
-He was the last Founding Father to serve as president as well as the last president of the Virginia dynasty.
-Monroe was a member of the Democratic-Republican Party, and his presidency coincided with the Era of Good Feelings, concluding the First Party System era of American politics.
-He issued the Monroe Doctrine, a policy of limiting European colonialism in the Americas.
-Monroe previously served as Governor of Virginia, a member of the United States Senate, U.S. ambassador to France and Britain, the seventh secretary of state, and the eighth secretary of war.
+James Monroe (Note: /mənˈroʊ/ mən-ROH) (April 28, 1758 – July 4, 1831) was a Founding Father and the fifth president of the United States, serving from 1817 to 1825.
+He was the last Founding Father to serve as president, as well as the last president of the Virginia dynasty.
+A member of the Democratic-Republican Party, Monroe's presidency coincided with the Era of Good Feelings, in which the First Party System era of American politics concluded.
+He issued the Monroe Doctrine, a policy aimed at limiting European colonialism in the Americas.

 During the American Revolutionary War, he served in the Continental Army.
 From 1780 to 1783, Monroe studied law under Thomas Jefferson and subsequently served as a delegate to both the Continental Congress and the Virginia Ratifying Convention.
 He opposed the ratification of the United States Constitution.
 In 1790, Monroe won election to the Senate where he became a leader of the Democratic-Republican Party.
 He left the Senate in 1794 to serve as President George Washington's ambassador to France but was recalled by Washington in 1796.
 Monroe won the election as Governor of Virginia in 1799 and strongly supported Jefferson's candidacy in the 1800 presidential election.